-If you're talking retired numbers in baseball, you have to talk about Cliff Mapes.
+If you‘re talking retired numbers in baseball, you have to talk Cliff Mapes.

-Now if you're a non-baseball fan, you're probably going: Cliff Who?
-And if you're a baseball fan, you're probably going: Wait.
+If you’re a non-baseball fan, you‘re probably going: Cliff Who?
+But if you’re a baseball fan, you‘re probably going: Wait.
 Cliff ...
 Who?
-But if you're a longtime baseball fan, steeped in its history and trivia, you're probably just nodding your head.
-You know where this is going.
-Although maybe not all of it.

 Because Mapes wore three of the most iconic retired numbers in baseball history.

-A little history.
-MLB teams didn't begin wearing numbers on their backs until 1929, and back then the numbers correlated to their spot in the batting order.
+Reminder: MLB players didn't begin wearing numbers until 1929, and back then the numbers correlated to their spot in the batting order.
 That's why, for the Yankees, Babe Ruth was No. 3 and Lou Gehrig No. 4.
 It was an easy way to let people in the stands know who was who.
 The Indians and Yankees were the first to do it and by 1937 every MLB team was doing it.

 The first retired number belonged to the Yankees' Lou Gehrig, a beloved figure and the “Iron Man” of baseball, who died of a disease that now bears his name.
 In 1939, on Lou Gehrig Day, after he gave his “luckiest man” speech, the Yankees retired his #4.
 Essentially they were saying, “No one is fit to wear this uniform again.”
 Five years later, in 1944, the New York Giants retired Carl Hubbel's #11.
 Four years after that, on the 25th anniversary of Yankee Stadium, and as he was dying of cancer, the Yankees finally got around to retiring Ruth's #3.

-By now the number should've been a jinx.
-Allie Clark took it on in '47 and played 24 games for the Yanks, then was traded to Cleveland in the off-season.
-That's how, in '48, it wound up on the back of Cliff Mapes, a rookie outfielder.
-But then the Yankee organization threw itself a party for the silver anniversary of its stadium, not to mention its first championship (they'd won 11 by then), where it planned to finally retire Ruth's number.
-Here's how big of a deal that wasn't.
+By now the number should’ve been a jinx.
+Allie Clark took it on in ‘47 and played 24 games for the Yanks, then was traded to Cleveland in the off-season.
+That’s how, in ‘48, it wound up on the back of Cliff Mapes, a rookie outfielder.
+Except the Yankees threw itself that party for the silver anniversary of its stadium, not to mention its first championship (they’d won 11 by then), where it planned to finally retire Ruth's number.
+Here's how big of a deal that wasn‘t.
 This is the report in the May 25, 1948 New York Times.